StavropoulosK/UI-UX-Figma-Human-centered-design/README.md

 corrected.
 The final version of the prototypes can be found [here](https://www.figma.com/proto/DEWXOAiI9v0SlVEOiWMIV3/Scanner-App?node-id=0-1&t=IKaZQpYARTGxII1s-1).

-Finally, we compared the time to do a standard 3-page scan with the original application and ours, and found that the time required with our own application is about 3 seconds less.
+Finally, we compared the time to do a standard 3-page scan with the original application and ours, and found that the time required with our application is about 3 seconds less.
 This time saving is very important for an app like Microsoft Lens that is used by millions of users every month.